New iPad 10.2 (2021) release date, price, and everything you need to know

 Specs, performance and software

-It supports the first-gen Apple Pencil, which on the downside suggests that the tablet still uses a Lightning Port.
-The stylus will be useful for note-taking and drawing though.
+It supports the first-gen Apple Pencil, which will be useful for note-taking and drawing, though you'll have to charge it by plugging it into the tablet's Lightning Port.
+This remains one of Apple's most head-scratching design decisions, as it means the stylus will be left dangling and elevated while it powers up.

-You can get Wi-Fi or LTE versions of the new iPad, which suggests there's no 5G version.
-That's okay though, as it likely helps to keep the price down.
+You can get Wi-Fi or LTE versions of the new iPad, which means there's no 5G version.
+That's okay though, as it helps to keep the price down.

+The tablet will come with iPadOS 15 pre-installed, which is an iPad-specific version of iOS 15 with a few extra features like handwriting recognition.